 Lillian became one of the first female engineers to ever earn a Ph.D. and is considered one of the very first industrial/organizational psychologists.

-She was born in Boston, Massachusetts in 1903 and she was to be one of a total of 13 children to her parents.
-Lillian would dedicate her career and most of her life to combining psychology with the study of scientific management and engineering.
+Born in Boston, Massachusetts in 1903, Lillian would dedicate her career and most of her life to combining psychology with the study of scientific management and engineering.

-By combining the Time Study work of Frederick Winslow Taylor with their own Motion study principles, they were able to create an entirely new business efficiency technique called Time and Motion Study.
+By combining the Time Study work of Frederick Winslow Taylor with her own Motion study principles, she was able to create an entirely new business efficiency technique called Time and Motion Study.
 Today, it is a major part of scientific and business management.

 Lillian and her husband would later found a consultancy business based on this new field and would write numerous publications on the subject.